A live performance of Donna Blue Lachman's one-woman show, "The Problem with Peggy: Pieces of Guggenheim" performed at the Blue Rider Theatre.

 2:19Copy video clip URL Return to stage and then black screen.
 A telephone is heard and a woman behind a screen is telling her husband to answer the telephone and tell the person on the other line that she is not home.
 She emerges from behind the screen with a dog and answers the phone after her husband doesn’t answer her.
 She talks with a man from the Guggenheim Museum.
 She apparently has had two Pollocks stolen.
 The woman becomes aware of the audience and begins talking with them after hanging up on Thomas.
 She talks about various artists and then waxes poetic about her daughter, who is one of her collected artists.

 13:56Copy video clip URL A woman who speaks in a French accent speaks about Peggy Guggenheim; she is rather derisive.

-15:23Copy video clip URL The lights return and Peggy begins speaking again.
+15:23Copy video clip URL The lights return and Peggy appears and begins speaking.
 She talks about her family and paints them all in a bad light.

 19:46Copy video clip URL Lee Krasner is projected on the screen that Peggy had disappeared behind and talks about the problems with Peggy, how she should have been a gossip columnist.
 When Peggy returns she continues talking about her family.

 24:28Copy video clip URL The lights go down and Peggy does a quick change into a 1920s outfit and talks about her time in Paris, and the lovers she had.

 32:04Copy video clip URL An unidentified voice talks about the problems with Peggy, how she should have been an accountant.
 She then continues talking about her love life and how she divorced.
 She details how she she bought paintings from artists desperate to leave Europe so that she can start a museum.